polyfy/polylith/readme.md

 ```

 This can be handy if you want to group the functions and not put everyone into one place.
-If you feel the need to split up the interface, it could also be a signal that it's time to
+Every time you think of splitting up the interface, keep in mind that i may indicate that it's instead
-split the component into several components!
+time to split up the whole component into smaller components!

 Code that uses an interface like this might look something like this:
 ```clojure